daniel-lynch/daniel_lynch.passbolt/docs/source/modules/get_or_create_password.rst

 .. _get_or_create_password_module:

-create_password -- Create password in Passbolt
+get_or_create_password -- Get or create password in Passbolt
 ==============================================

 .. contents::